US E-Commerce Bookkeeping Guide 2026 | Amazon & Wayfair Sellers

 Dr Inventory 60

-Reconciliation Process for Sales and Accounts Receivable
+Reconciliation Process for Sales and Receivables

 The process includes:

-• Matching gross sales with transaction report
+- Matching gross sales with reports

-• Verifying refunds and returns
+- Verifying refunds and returns

-• Reconciling commission and FBA deductions
+- Reconciling commissions and FBA deductions

-• Matching inventory movement with sales quantity
+- Matching inventory movement with sales quantities

-Settlement report should tie exactly to accounting ledger balances.
+Settlement reports should tie to ledger balances.

 Importance of Payment Voucher and Its Accounting Treatment in E-Commerce Businesses